xiaoanne/summer_project/README.md

 This project is for my summer intern project.

-To run the script, ensure you have these dependencies installed: pip install exifread --user pip install piexif --user pip install Pillow --user pip install GPSPhoto
+To run the script, ensure you have these dependencies installed(--user maybe not required): pip install exifread --user pip install piexif --user pip install Pillow --user pip install GPSPhoto pip install gmplot --user pip install pandas --user

 To understand the structure, there are a few components: